mecid/mecid.github.io/_posts/2020-03-25-hover-effect-in-swiftui.md

 Fortunately, iPad simulator supports trackpad simulation.
 You have to enable it by using *I/O -> Input -> Send cursor to Device* menu.
 Now we can see the pointer on the screen.
 Let's cover the text view with the pointer.

-SwiftUI provides us a *HoverEffect* struct that describes three types of transformation of the pointer into a view shape.
+SwiftUI provides us the *HoverEffect* struct that describes three types of transformation of the pointer into a view shape.
 By default, *hoverEffect* modifier uses the first one, which is called *automatic*.
 Besides that, we have *highlight* and *lift* transformations.
-You can use them by only passing it as a parameter to the *hoverEffect* modifier.
+You can use them by only passing it as a parameter of the *hoverEffect* modifier.

 ```swift
 struct RootView: View {